Gibraltar International Airport: Disputes regarding territory's status

-The airport is located on the isthmus that connects Gibraltar with the rest of the Iberian Peninsula.
-Whether or not the airport's territory was ceded by the Treaty of Utrecht is disputed by Spain and Britain.
+The airport is located on the isthmus that connects Gibraltar with the rest of the Iberian Peninsula, and thus the country of Spain.
+Whether or not the airport's territory was ceded by the Treaty of Utrecht is disputed by Spain and the United Kingdom.
 In the spring of 1815, Spain claims an epidemic of yellow fever struck Gibraltar, so that the British authorities built several barracks as field isolation in the neutral zone.
-On 20 April 1815 Lt.
-Governor of Gibraltar, George Don agreed with the general commander of the Campo de Gibraltar, General Don José María de Alós, that "a large proportion of the inhabitants [of Gibraltar] to [..] not [have] they suffered fever, temporarily established on the neutral ground, as close as circumstances permit, in front of this fortress".
+On 20 April 1815, the Lt.
+Governor of Gibraltar, George Don, agreed with the general commander of the Campo de Gibraltar, General Don José María de Alós, that "a large proportion of the inhabitants [of Gibraltar] to [..] not [have] they suffered fever, temporarily established on the neutral ground, as close as circumstances permit, in front of this fortress".

 Spain's continuing sovereignty dispute with the United Kingdom over the territory on which the airport stands (different from the generic one on Gibraltar itself) has seriously affected the airport's operations.
 On 2 December 1987, an agreement was signed between the governments of the United Kingdom and Spain to allow the joint civil use of the airport.
 The agreement foresaw the building of a new terminal in the neighbouring Spanish municipality of La Línea de la Concepción adjacent to the northern side of the existing frontier.
 However, the agreement was blocked by the Government of Gibraltar, led from 1988 by Joe Bossano.
 As a result, the agreement was never implemented.

-Since then, Spain successfully excluded Gibraltar from European-wide de-regulation initiatives, such as the Single European Sky programme preventing direct links from Gibraltar to the European Union, on the grounds that no regulation that somehow recognises the sovereignty of the United Kingdom over the Gibraltar peninsula may be implemented without a previous agreement on the airport.
+Since then, Spain successfully excluded Gibraltar from European-wide de-regulation initiatives, such as the Single European Sky programme, preventing direct links from Gibraltar to the European Union (EU), on the grounds that regulation would recognises the sovereignty of the Gibraltar government (and by extension the UK) over the disputed land border.

 Terminals

-There is one terminal at Gibraltar International.
+There is one passenger terminal at Gibraltar International.

 Old terminal

-The old terminal at the airport was built in 1959 and refurbished in the late 1990s.
-For many years, it had been too small to cope with the number of passengers when two flights were scheduled to arrive/depart within a short space of time.
-The size of the terminal was 20000 m2, and had 10 check-in desks, one baggage carousel, one security gate and two departure gates.
-On 26 November 2011, arriving flights switched to the new terminal as the first phase of the new terminal opened.
-On 25 September 2012, the old terminal closed its doors as flight departures moved into the new terminal on 26 September 2012.
+The original terminal at the airport was built in 1959, and refurbished in the late 1990s.
+For many years, it had been too small to cope with the number of passengers when two flights were scheduled to arrive or depart within a short space of time.
+The size of the terminal was 20000 m2, and it had ten check-in desks, one baggage carousel, one security gate, and two departure gates.
+On 26 November 2011, arriving flights switched to the new terminal as the first phase opened.
+On 25 September 2012, the old terminal closed its doors.
 The last flight to use it was easyJet flight EZY8904 to London-Gatwick.
 The old terminal building was demolished in February 2014.